tastern-waterousco/web-app-runner/README.md

 ### Production Web Server

+#### Static Configuration Example

-This example shows a more realistic environment where the environment is set to production, configuration is read from a file and the server runs as a cluster of services in a background daemon.
+This example shows a more realistic environment where the environment is set to production, configuration is set int the run script and the server runs in a background daemon.

 	// IP & agent accept/reject lists defined in config
 	var configFile = __dirname + '/config.js',